dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - teleological consequences to the transformation of the electric grid

-### The Smart Grid and the Importance of Stability in Developing Nations to Interdependent Economic Sectors
+### The Smart Grid and the Importance of Stability in Developing Nations

   - the AC/DC divide pushes from consumer electronics to homes, cars and higher order containments of DC electronics systems with